Farmington, Prairie Grove Offices Close To The Public

-FARMINGTON -- Farmington and Prairie Grove city offices closed to the public Thursday to help slow down the spread of the coronavirus and to take additional precautions to protect employees and the public.
+FARMINGTON -- Farmington, Prairie Grove and Lincoln city offices closed to the public last week to help slow down the spread of the coronavirus outbreak and to take additional precautions to protect employees and the public.

 Lincoln